 First and foremost, Divvy is an expense management system.
 It was recently acquired by Bill.com as a result of the increasing number of customers that were looking for help with money management.

 The platform is designed to help businesses manage their finances by integrating with accounting systems and helping them control spending in a streamlined manner.

 In reality, it’s not meant to be a funding mechanism.
 The business card is just a means to an end.
 It’s a centralized way to manage spending.

-The system allows you to see transactions in real time, and send funds in seconds via mobile or desktop.
-You can also issue cards to employees, either virtual or physical cards, and give them direct access to funds with a spending limit you set.
+The system allows you to see transactions in real time and send funds in seconds via mobile or desktop.
+You can also issue cards to employees (virtual or physical cards) and give them direct access to funds with a spending limit you set.

 This not only cuts down on expense reports, but also helps with budget management.
 That is the main purpose of the card.
-The system currently integrates with Quickbooks Online and Oracle Netsuite.
+The system currently integrates with Quickbooks Online, Oracle Netsuite, and Sage Intacct.
 Integration with Xero and Quickbooks Desktop is expected soon.Try Divvy

 How much does a Divvy card cost?

 It’s free.
 There are no hidden fees or contracts.
 They make money every time users spend money on a Divvy card.
 Each time, the merchant pays a fee to Visa, as well as the issuing bank.
 That fee is shared with Divvy.